braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_12.png %})

 You will also choose the data type and sync frequency.
 Frequency can be anywhere from every 15 minutes to once per month.
 We'll use the time zone configured in your Braze dashboard to schedule the recurring sync.
-Supported data types are Custom Attributes, Custom Events, Purchase Events, and User Deletes.
+Supported data types are custom attributes, custom events, purchase events, and user deletes.
 The data type for a sync cannot be changed after creation.

 {% endtab %}
 {% endtabs %}